Are graduate studies available for this program? No

-Members of our faculty include three Fulbright Scholars, one who has received the Alexander von Humboldt Research Award from the German government, one who has received a McEniry Prize for Excellence in Teaching and two Hand Research Award recipients.
+Members of the department's faculty include three Fulbright Scholars, one who has received the Alexander von Humboldt Research Award from the German government, one who has received a McEniry Prize for Excellence in Teaching and two Hand Research Award recipients.
 Faculty include:

 - Emily Mieras, Ph.D., College of William and Mary; gender and social reform, college student activism, popular culture, community in contemporary America, youth culture

-- Kimberly D. S. Reiter, Ph.D., University of Virginia; ancient and medieval eras, religious movements of the early Roman Empire and Roman Britain, environmental history
+- Kimberly Reiter, Ph.D., University of Virginia; ancient and medieval eras, religious movements of the early Roman Empire and Roman Britain, environmental history

 - Leander Seah, Ph.D., University of Pennsylvania; Maritime China and maritime Southeast Asia, modern China, modern Japan, migration and diasporas, transnational and world history

-- Margaret L. Venzke, Ph.D., Columbia University; Middle East, Ottoman Empire in the 16th century
+- Margaret Venzke, Ph.D., Columbia University; Middle East, Ottoman Empire in the 16th century

 Undergraduate awards and honors